nadacodes/nadacodes/README.md

 ### Hello... 👋👧🏽

 My name is Nada.
-I am a BsC Computer Science student and a teaching assistant for a CS module (Computer Security) at the University of Pretoria.
+I am a BsC Computer Science student and teaching assistant at the University of Pretoria.
 <br>
 - 🔭 I'm working on developing a cool web scraper
 - 🌱 I’m currently learning ReactJS and Redux ⚛